Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/basic-nextflow-script.md

 Alternatively, you can install without using Conda.
 You will need a Linux or OS X system with Java 8.
 The Nextflow site (https://www.nextflow.io) gives the details on how to install.
 You should download Nextflow to a directory customarily used for programs and make sure to add it to your PATH (e.g. .profile, .bash_profile, etc…).

 A simple example
 There are several tutorials that go over the basics of Nextflow and I don't want to repeat them here.
-Instead, I’ll introduce a script I created called *[basic_breseq.nf](https://gist.github.com/rpetit3/15a75bed014cd0be9146fb352166337b)*, partly to teach myself and try to give a sense of the overall structure without going into details of all the syntax
+Instead, I’ll introduce a script I created called *[basic_breseq.nf](https://gist.github.com/rpetit3/15a75bed014cd0be9146fb352166337b)*, partly to teach myself (Tim) and try to give a sense of the overall structure without going into details of all the syntax

 The idea is to automate [breseq](https://barricklab.org/twiki/pub/Lab/ToolsBacterialGenomeResequencing/documentation/index.html)<sup>1</sup>, a useful program for finding SNPs, indels and other genetic changes between a reference bacterial genome and a mutant that has been sequenced using paired-end Illumina technology.
 Normally you run breseq with one reference and FASTQ files from one mutant.
 If you have several mutants to run against the same reference you can use the associated `gdtools` program to combine the results into a matrix of variants found at the same position.